rituraj97/Covid-19-Prediction/README.md

 # Running the project

    1. Ensure that you are in the project home directory.
-Create the machine learning model by running below command -
+Create the machine learning model by running the command below  -

             python training.py